SmoothTurtle872/particle3d/README.md

-# Particle 3d [2.0.0 beta 1a]
+# Particle 3d [2.0.0]
-> This is currently in beta as a rust rewrite

 > ![visual](./App.png)
+> > Image featured is of beta version, however not much has visuaally changed
 ## How to use ❓
 1. Create a model in blender or simmilar modelling software (If you want to use different particles for different aprts, use a separate model for each particle)
 2. Ensure this model is triangulated